-AC2(P) Is a 2 hour exam.
+AC2(P) is a 2 hour exam.
 This exam will contain 3 questions on Algebra and 3 on Analysis, and each question is worth 25 marks.
-Candidates may submit as many questions as they wish.
-The best 3 questions will count for the total mark of this paper with at least 1 question from each section i.e. the best answer in Algebra, the best answer in Analysis together with the next best answer.
+Candidates may submit answers to as many questions as they wish of which at least one must be in Algebra and one in Analysis.
+The best answer in Algebra and the best answer in Analysis will count, together with the best of the remaining answers.

-The options papers, AO1(P) and AO2(P) will contain question on each of the options listed in the supplement (part A synopses) together with any option for which special approval has been obtained.
+The options papers, AO1(P) and AO2(P) will contain questions on each of the options listed in the supplement (Part A synopses) together with any option for which special approval has been obtained.
 Papers AO1(P) and AO2(P) will each contain 1 question on each 8 hour lecture course and 2 questions on each 16 hour lecture course.

-AO1(P) This is a new, 1.5 hour exam.
+AO1(P) This is a 1.5 hour exam.
 Candidates may submit answers to as many questions as they wish.
 The best 4 answers will count for the total mark of this paper.
 Each question is worth 10 marks.

-AO2(P) This replaces AO3(P).
-This is a 1.5 hour exam.
+AO2(P) This is a 1.5 hour exam.
 Candidates may submit answers to as many questions as they wish.
 The best 2 answers will count for the total mark of this paper.
 Each question is worth 25 marks.